AditiDey29/SnakeGame-AI/README.md

   * [0,0,1]: Turn Left

-3. After executing the next state we calculate the reward.
+3. After executing the action we calculate the reward.
 Rewards are defined as below:
   * Eating Food: +10
   * Dying or not eating food for too long: -10
   * Else: 0